pyGCodeDecode API Reference¶

 Arguments:

-- (state) next state
+- state- (state) next state

 p_settings Objects¶